Load Testing

 Notice the existing settings on the test config like low data mode.

 In low data mode only sampled response data of failures will not be sent to Speedscale for analysis.
 This limits the number of RRPairs that will be collected and processed with assertions, defined on the Assertions tab, but enables much higher throughput than can be achieved otherwise.
-Status codes will be compared in low data mode which determines the overall success rate of the replay report.
+Status codes will be compared in low data mode which determines the overall accuracy of the replay report.

 Now click on the Load Pattern tab to configure load for the replay.
 From this screen we can edit and add replay stages.